-In order to become a member, you need to be nominated by a faculty member, staff member, or current O∆K member; complete the membership nominee form; and be selected for induction.
-Students who are selected to join O∆K, are notified by being “tapped” into the organization by a current member.
+In order to become a member, eligible students need to be nominated by a faculty member, staff member, or current O∆K member.
+Nominated students must then complete the membership nominee form and be selected for induction.
+Students who are selected to join O∆K are notified by being “tapped” into the organization by a current member.

-On January 28, 2018 the Shenandoah University Omicron Delta Kappa (O∆K) Circle inducted 29 students into its ranks.
-O∆K is a national leadership honor society that recognizes and encourages superior scholarship, leadership and exemplary character.
+On February 7, 2021 the Shenandoah University Omicron Delta Kappa (O∆K) Circle inducted 22 students into its ranks.
 Congratulations to all of the new members of O∆K!

 - A pin and certificate indicating your lifetime membership into the circle